developerpeachy/100-days-of-code/README.md

 **Thoughts**: I noticed these issues arising so I have fixed some of these tonight.
 I added some basic SEO guidelines, added in an emoji Favicon and fixed up some minor accessibility issues.
 I'll be looking into how I may be able to reduce the loading time of the images.

 **Link(s) to work**: [Rosalie's website](https://rosalie.dev/)

+### Day 6: April 10, 2020

+**Today's Progress**: Learning React Redux and making a simple TODO List

+**Thoughts**: I was following a few tutorials, making a simple todo list app using react-redux, nextjs and the react redux nextjs wrapper.
+I will be working more on this project to expand it into a Goals app with more functionality than just a TODO list.

+**Link(s) to work**: [Learning Redux repository](https://github.com/developerpeachy/learning-redux)